Scale-free behavior of weight distributions of connectomes: Results

 To describe the spatial arrangement of KKI-113, we regard nodes, whose location coordinates $(x,y,z)$ correspond to its center.
 Here, we computed the Euclidean distance between them and obtained the distribution displayed in Figure~\ref{fig:neuron-dist}.
-In literature, neuronal distances are known to follow the exponential rule $p(d) \propto e^{-d/d_0} $ ~\cite{RavaszNEU2013}.
-Previous works have hypothesized that the establishment and maintenance of synapses in neural connectomes is connected to wiring cost, which aligns with the concept of exponential decay~\cite{AhnPHYSA2006, BullmoreNATREV2012, ChenPNAS2006}.
-By visual inspection, the distribution of the neuronal distances for KKI-113 seems to agree with such a concept with a characteristic value of $d_0 = 15.71$~mm corresponding to the mean of the data.
+In literature, neuronal distances are known to follow the exponential rule $p(d) \propto e^{-d/d_0}$ \mage{for the case of the inter-areal cortical network connections in macaques, mice, and rats ~\cite{RavaszNEU2013}.
+Furthermore, there is an evidence that the probability of local connections also decays exponentially~\cite{MarkovCERCOR2014, KurthBIORXIV2024}.} Previous works have hypothesized that the establishment and maintenance of synapses in neural connectomes is connected to wiring cost, which aligns with the concept of exponential decay~\cite{AhnPHYSA2006, BullmoreNATREV2012, ChenPNAS2006}.
+By visual inspection, the distribution of the neuronal distances for KKI-113 seems to agree with such a concept with a characteristic value of $d_0 = 15.72$~mm corresponding to the mean of the data.
 As one may observe the tail is found to decay faster.
 This may be due to the limitations of the Diffusion Tensor Imaging which was employed for data acquisition wherein there is a possibility of underestimating long-distance connections~\cite{LiNEUROIM2012, WedeenNEUROIM2008} and overestimating local connections~\cite{JbabdiBRAINCON2011} as in the case of the typical global tractography approach in which streamlines weighted with their corresponding fiber lengths are traced to connect pairs of given voxels~\cite{FingerPLOS2016}.
-Although more recent work on the use of diffusion MRI tractography and histological tract-tracing applied on ferret brain have shown good agreement between anatomical experiments and the estimates done for the case of mouse and monkey~\cite{DelettreNETNEURO2019} increasing confidence in the technique, we believe that the observed faster decay for the case of KKI-113 was due to this imaging limitation and the fact that the human brain is far more complex and contains more white matter than any other nonhuman primates~\cite{SchoenemannNATNEURO2005}, which may have caused the difficulty in delineating neuronal connections, especially at large distances.
+Although \mage{a} more recent work on the use of diffusion MRI tractography and histological tract-tracing applied on ferret brain has shown good agreement between anatomical experiments and the estimates done for the case of mouse and monkey~\cite{DelettreNETNEURO2019} increasing confidence in the technique, we believe that the observed faster decay for the case of KKI-113 was due to this imaging limitation and the fact that the human brain is far more complex and contains more white matter than any other nonhuman primates~\cite{SchoenemannNATNEURO2005}, which \mage{may have introduced} difficulty in delineating neuronal connections, especially at large distances.
 Moreover, it has been suggested that in larger brains, long-range connections may require greater axon diameters in order to sustain fast neural transmission~\cite{KarbowskiBBIO2007, RingoCERCOR1994} and that certain types of high-cost connectivity may be less common in larger brains~\cite{PhillipsPRSB2015}.